• Skip to primary navigation

 • Peel and core the pear.
 Either grate, using the largest holes on the grater, or dice.

-• Combine all of the ingredients in a medium pot and bring to a simmer over medium heat.
+• Combine all of the ingredients in a medium nonreactive saucepan and bring the mixture to a simmer over medium heat.

-Reduce the heat to maintain a gentle simmer and cook for 10 minutes or until the cranberries have popped.
+Reduce the heat to maintain a gentle simmer, stirring occasionally with a wooden spoon.
+Simmer for 10 minutes or until most of the cranberries have popped.

 For a thicker sauce, simmer for 15 minutes and mash the berries using a potato masher.